igemsoftware2016/UESTC-Software-2016/README.md

 <p>

 <h1>Overview</h1>
-<p> <strong>Bio101</strong>:DNA Information Storage System is such a bridge between bits and nucleotides, i.e. between the current information techology (IT) world and the future biotechnology (BT) computing world, and it is designed for the information transformation between computer files and DNA sequences.It also provides edit function embracing CAS-9'knockout feature.</p>
+<p> <strong>Bio101</strong>:DNA Information Storage System is such a bridge between bits and nucleotides, i.e. between the current information techology (IT) world and the future biotechnology (BT) computing world, and it is designed for the information transformation between computer files and DNA sequences.It also provides editing function using the CRISPR/CAS9 system.</p>
 <h3>Workflow：Archival mode </h3>

 <img src="http://bio101.uestc.edu.cn/static/images/about_5.png" >